hussainabdillah/hussainabdillah/README.md

 # 👋 Hello there, I'm Hussain Abdillah

 <p>
-I'm third year Informatics student at Muhammadiyah University of Surakarta.
-I also part of Mobile Development cohort at Bangkit Academy 2023.
-I'm currently learning Kotlin and React Framework for working on upcoming projects.
-Hope you guys can contribute and give feedback to my repo. </p>
+Final year Informatics student at Muhammadiyah University of Surakarta.
+Part of Mobile Development cohort at Bangkit Academy 2023.
+Currently learning Kotlin and React Framework for working on upcoming projects. </p>

 ### 📈 GitHub Stats